 At the top of the map, we see one red and one green flag which represents two different fiber routes that travel in opposite directions around Salt Lake City.
 Both cables pass through The University of Utah on the right side of the network, which tells us that there is redundancy for that particular client.
 Should the green route go down for any reason, the university would still retain connectivity through the red route.

 How Does OSPInsight Support Network Redundancy?

 OSPInsight helps fiber network managers simulate connectivity and perform spatial analyses around specific elements (e.g. cables, splice points, termination points) in order to identify where they have gaps in redundancy across cable lines.

-With easy-to-use mapping and route detailing tools, designers are able to clearly see where they need to install new cable and create safety nets where they don’t already exist.
-Without this information, fiber network managers cannot make informed decisions around where to strengthen their networks to avoid exposing end users to the prospect of serious service disruption.
+With easy-to-use mapping and route detailing tools, designers are able to clearly see where they need to install new cables and create safety nets where they don’t already exist.
+Without this information, fiber network managers cannot make informed decisions about where to strengthen their networks to avoid exposing end users to the prospect of serious service disruption.